 Before we make whatever you’re trailering invisible (virtually, of course), you will have to set up Transparent Trailer View.
 You will need a properly equipped truck, a compatible trailer, and tools to install the accessory camera.
 Make sure you have the following things listed below before you get started:

-Perform the following steps to set up Transparent Trailer View on your Chevy truck:
+Perform the following steps to set up Transparent Trailer View on your properly equipped Chevy truck:

 1. Install the Accessory Trailer Camera.
 To enable Transparent Trailer View, you will need to mount the accessory trailer camera in a specific area on the back of your trailer.
 Click on the more button to see detailed instructions.